Still Don't Care: Composition

 "Still Don't Care" is a 1980s-influenced pop song that encourages listeners to embrace self-acceptance and confidence in the face of judgment or adversity.
 Serving as one of the defining tracks of Toy with Me (2026), Trainor described the song as "bold, fun, a little cheeky, and full of confidence", adding that it represents a reminder "to anyone who's ever felt judged".
-She noted that the track sets the tone for the Toy with Me era, which she characterized as her "most honest and fearless", and it focuses on themes of self-confidence, freedom, and authenticity.
+She noted that the track sets the tone for the Toy with Me era, characterized by her as her "most honest and fearless", and it focuses on themes of self-confidence, freedom, and authenticity.
 Her mother, brother and sister-in-law provided background vocals on the track.

+Los 40's Juan Ignacio Herrero described the song as establishing the tone of Toy with Mes era through themes of self-assurance, personal growth, and prioritizing happiness over perfection.